fent/chrome-options/README.md

   * Number
   * Slider
   * Date picker
-  * file upload
+  * File upload
-  * image upload
+  * Image upload
-* Build and minimize release
 * Optionally include sound files in installation
+* Easier way to include other scripts
+* Updating options from other options
+* Updating structure of options